-In order to sustain vibrant neighborhood centers, neighborhood-oriented commercial and office uses are appropriate encouraged south of NE 70th St. in the vicinity of the Bridle Trails Shopping Center and south of NE 70th St. along 116th Ave NE as shown on the land use map Figure BT-1.
+In order to sustain vibrant neighborhood centers, neighborhood- oriented commercial and office uses are appropriate south of NE 70th St. in the vicinity of the Bridle Trails Shopping Center and south of NE 70th St. along 116th Ave NE as shown on the land use map Figure BT-1.

-Encourage redevelopment of the Bridle Trails Neighborhood Center into a lively, pedestrian-oriented, transitsupportive, mixed-use residential and commercial neighborhood center.
+Encourage redevelopment of the Bridle Trails Neighborhood Center into a lively, pedestrian oriented, transit-supportive, mixed use residential and commercial neighborhood center.

-Three story mixed use rResidential and commercial development is allowed and substantial commercial uses should continue to provide shops and services to the neighborhood.
+Three story mixed use residential and commercial development is allowed and substantial commercial uses should continue to provide shops and services to the neighborhood.
 Commercial uses should be oriented to adjacent arterials with wide sidewalks and pedestrian pathways should connect uses on site and with adjacent properties.
-"Design Guidelines for Pedestrian Oriented Business Districts" Design regulations should be used with careful attention to the cost of building housing, architectural scale, massing and upper story step backs, pedestrian orientation and connections, sustainability, compatibility with support from surrounding residential uses and commercial uses across NE 70th St., building modulation, and use of materials to reduce the appearance of bulk and mass.
+Design Guidelines for Pedestrian Oriented Business Districts should be used with careful attention to architectural scale, massing and upper story step backs, pedestrian orientation and connections, compatibility with surrounding residential uses and commercial uses across NE 70th St., building modulation, and use of materials to reduce the appearance of bulk and mass.